sen206-create/sen206-create/Projects/uw-comp-neuro-course-models.md

 This project collects Python models and exercises I built while working through the University of Washington online computational neuroscience course.

-The folder contains small simulations and analyses that connect Python programming to core computational neuroscience ideas, including membrane dynamics, integrate-and-fire neurons, Poisson variability, population coding, synaptic input, and eigenvector-based learning.
+The folder contains small simulations and analyses that connect programming to core computational neuroscience ideas, including membrane dynamics, integrate-and-fire neurons, Poisson variability, population coding, synaptic input, and eigenvector-based learning.

 ## What This Project Shows

 - using Python to simulate neuron voltage over time
 - using `numpy` for numerical computation
 - using `matplotlib` to visualize neural models
-- loading course datasets with `pickle`
-- checking whether firing rates behave like Poisson processes
 - decoding a stimulus direction using population vectors
 - exploring how noise affects spike timing
 - working with eigenvectors and input correlations